 This certificate program is designed to prepare students for job opportunities in the accounting field in the specific area of payroll accounting.
 Credits earned in this program may be transferred toward an Associate in Applied Science Degree in Accounting, provided the student meets the entrance requirements for the Accounting program.

 ACC 120 Principles of Financial Accounting 4

 ACC 140 Payroll Accounting 2

 ACC 149 Introduction to Accounting Spreadsheets

-ACC Accounting Software Applications
+ACC 150 Accounting Software Applications 2

 CIS 111 Basic PC Literacy 2

-Graduation Requirements 12 Credit Hours
+Gradi uation Requirements